scriptorron/indi_pylibcamera/README.md

 for this particular camera.
 It is not recommended to load a configuration which was saved for a different type of camera.

 Configurations get stored in `~/.indi_pylibcamera/CONFIG*.json`.

-## Error when restarting indiserver
-When killing the indiserver sometimes the driver process continues to run.
-You can see this with:

-`ps ax | grep indi`

-If you get a line containing `python3` and `indi_pylibcamera` in the output the driver process is still running.
-In that case you must kill the driver process manually before you restart the indiserver.
-Otherwise, you will get a libcamera error when connecting to the camera.
+Each driver instance has its own configuration files.

 ## Frametypes
-The driver can (when supported by the camera hardware) provide these image frame types:
+The driver provides these image frame types (when supported by the camera hardware):
 - `Raw` is the raw signal coming from the pixel converted to digital.
 Most cameras have an analog amplifier (configurable with `Gain`) between the pixel and the A/D converter.
 There is no software processing of the data.
 Typically, these pixel data have higher resolution but suffer from offset and gain errors.
-Furthermore, the pixel of color cameras have own color filter (called Bayer pattern) and do not RGB data directly.
+Furthermore, the pixel of color cameras have own color filter (called Bayer pattern) and do not output RGB data directly.
 Such raw images need post-processing.
 Astro-photographs like raw images because they allow much better image optimizations.
 The frame size of raw images is determined by the modes implemented in the camera hardware.
 - `RGB` are images post-processed by the Image Signal Processor (ISP).
 The ISP corrects for offset and gain,